algosup/2023-2024-project-3-virtual-processor-team-8/Management/project-charter.md

 ## Project Overview

-The purpose of this project is to develop a virtual processor and an interpreter for executing assembly[^1] code on the proposed processor.
+The purpose of this project is to develop a virtual processor[^1] and an interpreter[^2]: for executing assembly[^3] code on the proposed processor.
 The project will be implemented in plain, portable C language without external libraries, with the recommended use of gcc as a compiler and Visual Studio Code as the IDE.

 ## Project Goals

 - Create a minimal assembly language for the virtual processor with essential instructions.
 - Develop a virtual processor capable of executing assembly programs written in the specified language.
-- Implement a C program to read, validate, and run assembly code, checking for semantic and syntactic errors.
+- Implement a C program to read, validate, and run assembly code, checking for semantic[^4] and syntactic errors[^5]:.
-- Introduce a virtual system call for text display in a virtual terminal, enabling interaction with assembly code.
+- Introduce a virtual system call[^6]: for text display in a virtual terminal, enabling interaction with assembly code.
 - Include features like displaying register content and a built-in debugger for effective debugging.

 ## Assembly Language Specifications